LeBron, NFL players rip Brees after comments about kneeling

 flag when speaking of Colin Kaepernick's decision to kneel during in 2016.

-Brees said that he disagreed with Kapernick's decision as a way to speak out
+Brees said that he disagreed with Kaepernick's method of drawing attention to

 "Is it still surprising at this point.
 Sure isn't!"
 James wrote.
 "You